 I opted to buy two $60 FireWire to Thunderbolt cables at the Apple Store, connect two of the drives and then daisy chain the other two via FireWire.
 It’s a kludge, but it was the least expensive solution available at the time.
 There were few inexpensive high-capacity Thunderbolt 1 drives available in 2013.
 There is still only a few available today.

 My future external drive purchases should be Thunderbolt 3.
-The only Thunderbolt 3 drives I could find were portable drives, not the high-performance desktop drives that I want.
-Hopefully OWC and other will offer solutions soon.
+The only Thunderbolt 3 drives I could find were portable, not the high-performance desktop drives that I want.
+Hopefully OWC and others will offer solutions soon.

 Fortunately, USB-C to USB-A and USB-C to Thunderbolt 1 cables are available to allow USB-C drives to connect to my current iMac.

 SD Card Reader

 Professional, semi-professional, and advanced amateur photographers are not going to be happy.
 You will need an adapter to dump images from your camera.
 To those people who would suggest plugging in the camera to USB to dump pictures, “You are a fracking idiot”.
 Many pro photographers are shooting back to back gigs.
 They will want to use different SD cards for each client, downloading the images from SD cards when they have the time or downloading from one card while shooting the next gig on the other.